UMSATS/cdh-tsat5/README.md

 12. Under the "Debugger" tab, change the Config options to: **"--command "set DEVICE M2S010" --file board/microsemi-cortex-m3.cfg"**
 12. With the MSR board connected, click "Apply", and then "Debug" to run the software.

+## Branches
+The software is partially covered with unit tests in the **tests** branch.
+When adding to the master branch, checkout the **tests** branch, and use **git merge your-branch**.
+Run the tests using instructions on the README of this page: https://github.com/Speuce/cdh-tsat5/tree/master/cdh-tsat5-softconsole/test/gtest.
+Ensure the tests pass and add tests to the test branch if necessary before creating your PR.
+After merging your PR, push your merge and changes to the tests branch.

 ## Licensing
 This project is available under the MIT license.